Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: RESULTS

-The \nicer{} spectra of \src{} are described by a power law with exponential cut-off ({\tt cutoffpl} in {\tt XSPEC}), which is typical for X-ray pulsar, and the presence of the soft excess in the source spectrum is modeled using an additional blackbody component {\tt bbodyrad} \citep{Us12,Ts12}.
-Based on previous findings, we have used several combinations of continuum models to fit the broad-band spectrum of \src{}.
-We have fitted the \nicer{} spectra in the energy range 1--10 keV.
+The \nicer{} spectra of \src{} are described by a power law with exponential cut-off ({\tt cutoffpl} in {\tt XSPEC}), which is typical for X-ray pulsar, and the presence of the soft excess in the source spectrum is modelled using an additional blackbody component {\tt bbodyrad} \citep{Us12,Ts12}.
+We have fitted the \nicer{} continuum spectra (1--10 keV) using an absorbed cutoff power law and a blackbody component.
 In addition, a Gaussian component is added to nearly 6.4 keV to account for the iron emission line.
 During spectral modeling at higher luminosity, there are spectral residuals in the 1.5--2.5 keV range, which is accounted for by adding a Gaussian component near 1.8 keV.
 This 1.8 keV feature probably originated from the instrument (Si K edge\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/nicer/data_analysis/workshops/NICER-CalStatus-Markwardt-2021.pdf}}) and is not associated with the source.
-The best-fit spectra at two different luminosities are shown in Fig. \ref{fig:spectra}.
-The left-hand side spectrum of Fig. \ref{fig:spectra} is shown for the rising phase of the outburst at low flux level ($F_X=4.2\times$10$^{-9}$ erg cm$^{-2}$ s$^{-1}$), which is modeled using absorbed cutoff power law along with a narrow iron line at 6.4 keV.
+The best-fitting spectra at two different luminosities are shown in Fig. \ref{fig:spectra}.
+The left-hand side spectrum of Fig. \ref{fig:spectra} is shown for the rising phase of the outburst at low flux level ($F_X=4.2\times$10$^{-9}$ erg cm$^{-2}$ s$^{-1}$), which is modelled using absorbed cutoff power law along with a narrow iron line at 6.4 keV.
 The right-hand side spectrum of Fig. \ref{fig:spectra} represents flux close to the peak of the outburst ($F_X=1.1\times$10$^{-8}$ erg cm$^{-2}$ s$^{-1}$), which requires two Gaussian components at 6.4 keV and 6.67 keV to fit the spectrum.